What is the Central Board of Secondary Education?

 • It was observed that there was only a lukewarm response from the students for the school-based examinations.
 Most of the students throughout the country opted for Board examinations rather than the school-conducted examinations in 2011.

-only 800 opted for the school-based examinations and the rest of the 19200 students took the Board examination.
+• Out of 20,000 students of Andhra Pradesh schools affiliated to the CBSE, only 800 opted for the school-based examinations and the rest of the 19200 students took the Board examination.
 The response at the national level was also not satisfactory.
 Nearly 9 lakh students of the CBSE schools took the class X examination in 2011.
 About 6 lakh of these students opted for the Board examination while only 3 lakh students wrote the school-based examinations.

 Option for school-based X class exams extended in 2011-12